-6.6.4 Bill Format
+6.6.5 Bill Format

 Franchisee shall provide Customers with an option to receive invoices via paper invoices, or electronically using paperless invoices.
 In all invoices, Franchisee shall include information about the type of service, the number and size of Containers, and the frequency of service.
-For services provided, all applicable rates and charges shown in Exhibit 5 shall be itemized on the invoice.
+For services provided, all applicable rates and charges shown in Exhibit 6 shall be itemized on the invoice.
 Invoices for on-call services (including Roll-Off) shall be itemized to include the service date, work order number, service description, and amount charged.
 Franchisee shall not itemize any amount for Franchise Fees or any other fees paid to local governments.
 The format of Customer invoices shall be subject to the Department's approval.

-6.6.5 Billing of Container Contamination Fees
+6.6.6 Billing of Container Contamination Fees

-Any Contamination Fees charged to a Customer shall be included and itemized on the Customer's invoice for the billing period in which the Franchisee notified the Customer of the assessment of the Contamination Fee.
+If current SB 1383 CalRecycle jurisdiction waivers expire or are not renewed, any Contamination Fees charged to a Customer shall be included and itemized on the Customer's invoice for the billing period in which the Franchisee notified the Customer of the assessment of the Contamination Fee.

-6.6.6 Credit for Non-Collection
+6.6.7 Credit for Non-Collection

 Upon request by County or any Customer, Franchisee shall credit a Customer's (or several Customers' if applicable) account(s) in the event that the Customer's (or Customers') Solid Waste was not Collected according to this Agreement.
 The amount of the credit shall be that portion of the Customer's monthly rate related to Collection service and based on the number of pickups that were missed.
 The amount of the credit shall be reasonable, determined by Franchisee, and subject to approval by the County.
-The credit shall appear as soon as practicable on the Customer's next invoice after Franchisee is notified.
+The credit shall appear as soon as practicable on the Customer's next invoice.
 Franchisee shall not be required to issue any such refunds by check.